Mentoring Program

 1. Who are the mentees?

-2. What is the Mentor profile?
+2. What is the Mentor's profile?

 • Being a CATÓLICA-LISBON Alumni;

-• 7 years of minimum professional experience;
+• Minimum of 7 years of professional experience;

 • Availability to embrace this challenge;

-• Working in Portugal or abroad.
+• Working in Portugal or abroad;

 a.
 Duration: 7 months

-From November 2023 to May 2024.
+From November 2025 to May 2026.

 b.
 Time investment

-5. M&M Communication
+5. M&m Communication

 "The Mentoring Program, innovative in Portugal, encourages a unique exchange of experiences, forcing tutors to regain contact with the academic reality and students to share expectations and concerns, generating a rethinking of the two realities on both sides.
 It is very enriching and, for sure, an element of change.”